adevrrc/adev-p2-notes/docs/windows-forms-apps/checkbox.md

 # CheckBox Class

-Represents a Windows CheckBox.
+Represents a Windows `CheckBox`.

 ## Usage

-A CheckBox is typically used as an input, such as true/false or yes/no.
+A `CheckBox` is typically used as an input, such as true/false or yes/no.

 ## Notable Class Members